Perth, Western Australia:

 John Oldham Park

 John Oldham Park is between Elizabeth Quay train station and Kings Park.
 I can recommend the walk through the park between the two.
-It is one of the few attractive parks in the vicinity of the central Perth area and is itself overlooked by Kings Park.
+It is one of the attractive parks in the vicinity of the central Perth area and is itself overlooked by Kings Park.

 You can go via the Convention Centre and the Bus Station then continue to the west, or you can go south from the train station to William Street and then due west.
 Either way you'll have to cross a number of roads before you get to John Oldham Park.